jcsfh/gce/README.md

 •support template class reflection as well

-For more details please see release document.
+For more details please download release files and see document at /docs/.